chenh19/moyu/README.md

 </p>

 ### Note:
-- You will be asked to specify a raw script on GitHub to moyu, such as: ```https://raw.githubusercontent.com/chenh19/BRStudio/master/BRStudio.R```
+- You will be asked to specify a raw script on GitHub to moyu, such as: ```https://raw.githubusercontent.com/chenh19/BRStudio/master/BRStudio.R``` or ```https://gitee.com/jumphone/DevelAndEvol/raw/master/CS.R```
 - You will also be asked to specify a time duration to moyu (minutes), such as: ```15```
 - If you would like to stop moyu immediately, simply press ```Ctrl+C```